 7. Take a short break in an island hotel

 A short break away on Mallorca (even if you live here) recharges the batteries and offers a change of scene.
 Several quality hotels around Mallorca stay open in winter and there’s plenty of choice in Palma – a great city break destination.
-See abcMallorca’s 101 Best Boutique & Finca Hotels and the 101 Top Restaurants Guide 2015 for establishments open during winter.
+See abcMallorca’s 101 Best Boutique & Finca Hotels and all about Mallorca’s restaurants for establishments open during winter.